-1) Does your policy cover your co-pilot?
 Insurance follows the car, not the driver.
-This means that most (but not all) policies will cover your family friend who plans to share the driving so you can relax and enjoy the scenery!
+This means that most (but not all) policies will cover your family friend who plans to share the driving so you can relax and enjoy the scenery.
 But most policies exclude people who might drive your car frequently, including members of your household.
 You’ll need to list your spouse, kids and other roomies on your policy if you want them covered.

-3) How much car rental coverage do you have?
-If you chose to add rental coverage when you purchased your policy, we have great news!
+If you chose to add rental coverage when you purchased your policy, we have good news.
 Even if an accident wasn’t your fault, your insurance company will most likely pay for your car rental until a liability decision is made.
 So you won’t be stuck paying out-of-pocket until someone else’s company pays your claim.
 But you do have limits.
 Make sure you know how much your policy will pay per day and per accident.

 One more thing to keep an eye on: the extra fees a car rental company may charge you for driving long distances, dropping off at another location, or upgrading to a larger vehicle.
-(That could mean a few less souvenirs from your beach resort.)
+(That could mean less sightseeing and souvenirs along the way.)

 It’s important to travel smart and be prepared.
 If you’re unsure whether your insurance is sufficient, you can always call the helpful, friendly agents at Mylo!
 We look forward to helping you out, even if you just want advice.